15th Development Dialogue

 Dates: 11-13 October 2017

-This year the conference coincides with the ISS’ 65th birthday celebrations
+This year the conference coincided with the ISS’ 65th birthday celebrations

 Over the years, discourses and research on development and social justice have tended to focus on broad ideals of development, whereas societies’ lived experiences in relation to development interventions has not been sufficiently engaged with.
 This sometimes conceals competing and conflicting local contexts of development interventions and the underlying conditions for which they are accepted, rejected or ignored.